knpuniversity/php-beginner-series/knpu/creating-functions.rst

 Oh, and those two slash marks (``//``) are one of the two ways you can comment out lines in PHP.
 Anything on a line after ``//`` is ignored by PHP entirely.
-This is handy for temporarily removing code or adding helpful comments for your future-self.
+This is handy for temporarily removing code or writing little love notes to your fellow developers.

 Our new function can live anywhere in this file, but let's put it at the top and out of the way.
 Creating a function is really easy: just say ``function``,